Dudeman85/TORPEDOES/doc/GameDesignDocument.md

 3D desings are low poly, but not cartoonish.
 Inspiration is taken from real historical vessels.
 Most desings are derived from world war era ships, with one age of sail era privateer design as an easter egg.
 Races take place in different areas, for example ocean, lakes and rivers.
 Most races take place on circuit.
-Each level should have some unique charcteristics.
+Each level should have some unique characteristics.

 ### Technical aspects